 Because your curing equipment will likely last many years, its one-time cost is typically insignificant relative to the time it takes away from profit-making activities throughout your workdays.

 For example, curing each transfer using a heat press takes one to five minutes and requires your attention to remove each one in time.
-With an entry-level Vastex D-100 tabletop conveyor dryer, however, you need only place transfers onto the belt, since they fall into a bin at the discharge end with no oversight on your part, at rates to 50 transfers per hour at 70-90 seconds each.
+With a conveyor dryer, however, you need only place transfers onto the belt, since they fall into a bin at the discharge end with no oversight on your part.

-If you're just starting out, you may not need any type of automation, but once your business begins to grow, replacing time consuming manual equipment will end up costing you more than purchasing time-saving automated equipment at the onset.
+Once your business begins to grow, replacing time-consuming manual equipment will ultimately cost you more than purchasing time-saving automated equipment at the onset.

 Full disclosure: Vastex manufactures and/or markets heat presses, flash cure units and conveyor dryers, all of which can be employed to cure direct-to-film adhesives, but with varying degrees of effectiveness.